 Religious and Cultural Observances

-Requests for homework accommodations, due to cultural or religious observances or essential family events, should be put in writing to a student’s anchor teacher or advisor, at least one week prior to the event.
+Requests for homework accommodations due to cultural or religious observances or essential family events should be made in writing to a student’s anchor teacher or advisor, preferably at least one week prior to the event.

 In order for the School to communicate most effectively with parents/guardians and support each student, teachers and administrators need to be aware of students who spend time in multiple households.
 Additionally, information regarding who the primary caregiver is should be communicated to the School, in the event of an emergency, and whether special co-parenting orshared-custody arrangements exist.
 If there are court-ordered guidelines regarding visitations, picking up a student from school, parent involvement in field trips, or other issues, the School should be informed.
 The School expects separated or divorced parents to cooperate and partner with the School with respect to their child’s education.
 For this reason, the School will not get involved in parental disputes or custody issues.

 Unless otherwise specified, each parent/guardian for whom the School has current contact information will receive a copy of the student’s report card, as well as other informational mailings and electronic communications during the year.

 With student safety as a priority at the School, the School conducts state and national criminal history and sex offender registry checks on all current and prospective faculty, staff, and trustees of the School who may have “direct and unmonitored access to children,” including any individual who regularly provides School-related transportation to students.